chk713/coursera-getting-and-cleaning-data-project/Codebook.md

 This codebook explains the data fields in the final result, "tidy.txt".

 ## Identifiers
-"subject" -  The ID of the test subject
+"subject" is the index value of the test subject.
-"activity" - The type of activity performed when the corresponding measurements were taken
+"Activity" is consist of 1= "WALKING", 2= "WALKING_UPSTAIRS", 3= "WALKING_DOWNSTAIRS", 4= "SITTING", 5= "STANDING", 6= "LAYING"

 ## Measurements
 "tBodyAccMeanX"                "tBodyAccMeanY"                "tBodyAccMeanZ"